yiperzhou/age-estimation/readme.md

 ### to do task

-[] clean the multitask learning source code to multi-loss age estimation task
+[] clean the multitask learning source code to multi-loss age estimation task,
-[]
+        1. set the flag of different idea as the flag in the main file,
+        2. for multi-task learning as one branch,
+        3. for multi-loss learning as one branch.
+[x] reference ni xingyang's repository.

 ### run experiments